Brown v. Plata: Opinion of the Court

 Kennedy rejects California's argument that out of state prison transfers are an available alternative relief to prisoner reductions because out of state transfers are a prisoner reduction under the PLRA.
-Furthermore, Kennedy rejects the availability of alternative solutions because “California's Legislature has not been willing or able to allocate the resources necessary to meet this crisis”.
+Furthermore, Kennedy rejects the availability of alternative solutions because "California's Legislature has not been willing or able to allocate the resources necessary to meet this crisis".

 The PLRA requires prospective relief to be narrowly drawn, extend no further than is necessary to correct the violation, and be the least intrusive means of correcting the violation.
-The “positive effect” of releasing healthy prisoners who are not members of the class actions is still narrowly tailored because, according to Kennedy, the scope of the remedy must be proportional to the scope of the violation.
+The "positive effect" of releasing healthy prisoners who are not members of the class actions is still narrowly tailored because, according to Kennedy, the scope of the remedy must be proportional to the scope of the violation.
 Placing a population limit on the entire state prison system instead of the plaintiffs’ prisons is less intrusive because it allows the State flexibility to shift prisoners between prisons.
 Additionally, Kennedy writes that the prisoner release order is not overbroad because the State will be allowed to ask the three-judge court to modify the order, someday.

 Kennedy finds the three-judge court met the PLRA requirement that substantial weight must be given to public safety.
-The “difficult predictive judgments” prospective relief requires means that courts “can and should” rely on expert testimony.
-Noting that there were nearly 10 days of trial on the public safety issue, Kennedy agrees with the three-judge court that releasing criminals from prison “could even improve public safety” because the prisons are making people worse.
+The "difficult predictive judgments" prospective relief requires means that courts "can and should" rely on expert testimony.
+Noting that there were nearly 10 days of trial on the public safety issue, Kennedy agrees with the three-judge court that releasing criminals from prison "could even improve public safety" because the prisons are making people worse.

 Finally, Kennedy finds the three-judge court did not err with establishing the two-year deadline.
 While the two-year deadline may not be feasible, Kennedy notes that California has already made progress in reducing overcrowding and that it asked the court to reverse, not extend, the order.
-As such, Kennedy feels that the three-judge court should give “serious consideration” to any future requests to extend the deadline.
+As such, Kennedy feels that the three-judge court should give "serious consideration" to any future requests to extend the deadline.

-As an appendix to the opinion Kennedy includes photographs of California prison conditions, such as the suicide cages.

 Dissents

 Justice Scalia's oral dissent

 Justice Antonin Scalia disagreed with the Court majority so strongly that he spent over nine minutes after the Opinion Announcement reading his dissent from the bench.
-Scalia believes that “the only viable claims are those by prisoners who have themselves been denied needed medical treatment.
-Since the classes certified here are improper, it follows the remedy decreed is also illegal.”
+Scalia believes that "the only viable claims are those by prisoners who have themselves been denied needed medical treatment.
+Since the classes certified here are improper, it follows the remedy decreed is also illegal."